Future Growth in the DFR Telecoms Network

 Incoming Junctions from Parkend and the Asterisk will terminate on incoming first selectors which do not return dial tone to the callers.

-The Asterisk will remain much as it is with calls to it coming from level 4 of the Norchard selectors.
-Outgoing calls to all exchanges will be made via Norchard first selectors.
+The Norchard Asterisk Exchange will remain much as it is with calls to it coming from level 4 of the Norchard selectors.
+Outgoing calls to all exchanges will be made via Norchard line circuits as we do not have sufficient spare incoming first selector positions.

-Lydney Signal Box will be very simple and will trombone any calls via Norchard using first selectors which return dial tone for outgoing calls.
-The only selectors will be 2 digit finals attached to incoming junctions and will be of a simple uniselector type providing only a 22 line multiple.
+Lydney Signal Box Exchange is very simple and trombones any calls via Norchard using first selectors which return dial tone for outgoing calls.
+The only selectors at Lydney Signal Box are two digit finals attached to incoming junctions and are of a simple uniselector type providing only a 22 line multiple.

 Future Shape of the DFR Telecoms Network

 the trunking diagram below shows how the DFR telecom network is proposed to expand.
-It involves the provision of a trombone satellite at Lydney Junction and the conversion of the Parkend exchange to a Regenerator satellite.
+It involves the provision of a trombone satellite at Parkend North and a discriminator exchange at Cinderford.

 Page provided by John Bathgate